Azure-Samples/sample-mdw-serverless/README.md

 1. Open the newly created Synapse workspace.

 1. Point the Synapse workspace to the cloned/forked repository using the repository link as shown in this [document](https://docs.microsoft.com/en-us/azure/synapse-analytics/cicd/source-control).

 1. In the Azure Synapse workspace, go to the Manage > Linked Services > medallion_storage > Parameters > suffix, and enter the same value that you used for the suffix parameter in the ```param.json``` file in the Bicep code.
 This will update the linked services and integration datasets that use the suffix value.

     ![linked service](./images/linked_service_update.png)

 1. Run the 'Copy Data Samples' pipeline.
-This will copy the [control file](#control/table) and the [data samples](#sample-files) to your local repository.
+This will copy the [control file](#control-table) and the [data samples](#sample-files) to your local repository.
 [See details.](#sample-files)
      > Note: You can use the ```Debug``` to get started quickly, or setup a trigger as described [here](https://docs.microsoft.com/en-us/azure/data-factory/concepts-pipeline-execution-triggers).

 1. Run the 'bronze2silver - Copy' pipeline.
 This will run the Bronze to Silver transformations per factory and per data model.
-[See details.](#bronze-to-silver)
+[See details.](#bronze-to-silver-pipeline)

 1. Go to Develop > SQL Scrips > Factories and open the ```InitDB``` script.

 1. Run the first commands against the ```master``` database.

 1. Run the remaining commands by order against the newly created DB.
-[See details.](#silver-to-gold)
+[See details.](#silver-to-gold-pipeline)

 1. Open the ```Create-External-Tables``` script, replace the ```suffix``` with the value you used throughout the sample and the ```SAS token``` to access your storage account and run the commands by order.
 This will create your gold tables.

-1. Open Power BI Desktop and follow the steps in this [document](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/export-to-data-lake-data-powerbi#prerequisites) to connect your Gold Data Lake storage to Power BI Desktop to vizualize de data.
+1. Open Power BI Desktop and follow the steps in this [document](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/export-to-data-lake-data-powerbi#prerequisites) to connect your Gold Data Lake storage to Power BI Desktop to visualize de data.

 1. Optionally, you can also set up an automated DevOps pipeline using [these instructions](./deploy/DevOps/README.md).

 ## Details

 ### Storage account

 ### Sample files